 Why do you need title insurance?

-To protect possibly the most important investment you'll ever make - the investment in real estate.
+To protect possibly the most important investment you'll ever make- real estate.

-Purchasers of real estate, and not just lenders, protect themselves in the same way by purchasing Fee or Owner's title insurance.
+Therefore, purchasers of real estate, and not just lenders, can protect themselves in the same way by purchasing Fee or Owner's title insurance.

 What is the danger of loss?